Nebra sky disc: Society

+Interpretations

 Calendar rule

 The depiction of the Pleiades on the disc in conjunction with a crescent moon is thought to represent a calendar rule for synchronising solar and lunar calendars, enabling the creation of a lunisolar calendar.
-This rule is known from an ancient Babylonian collection of texts with the title MUL.APIN.
+This rule is known from an ancient Babylonian collection of texts with the title MUL.APIN, dating from c.
+700 BC.
 According to one of the seven rules in the compendium, a leap month should be added when the Pleiades appear next to a crescent moon a few days old in the spring, as depicted on the disc.
 This conjunction occurs approximately every three years.

 Harald Meller suggests that knowledge of this rule may have come from Babylonia to Central Europe through long-distance trade and contacts, despite it being attested earlier on the Nebra disc than in Babylonia.
 Baltic amber beads have been found in a foundational deposit under the large ziggurat of Aššur in Iraq dating from c.
 1800-1750 BC, indicating that a connection existed between both regions when the Nebra disc was created.
 However some Assyriologists and astronomers have rejected the comparison of the Nebra Disc with MUL.APIN.

 Gold strips on the side of the disc mark the summer and winter solstices, and the top represents the horizon and north.
 This is opposite to modern star charts which are intended to be held aloft and viewed from below, not like geographic maps where we (imagine we can) look down from above.

 The number of stars depicted on the disc (32) is also thought to be significant, possibly encoding the calendar rule numerically.
 Firstly, the conjunction of lunar crescent and Pleiades depicted on the disc occurs after 32 days following the last "new light" (the first visible crescent moon of the month), and not before.
 Secondly, because a lunar year (354 days) is eleven days shorter than a solar year (365 days), 32 solar years is equal in length to 33 lunar years (with an error of only two days).
 That is, 32 x 365 = 11680 days, and 33 x 354 = 11682 days.
 This 32 solar-year cycle may be represented on the disc by 32 stars, plus the sun (or full moon), adding up to 33.